Distribution

 - With the Distribution comparison function, you can compare two files containing Log-Loss values, each of which represents the fit of a dataset to a Bayesian network model.

-- In other words, this function only compares the measures of fit and not the underlying data itself.
+- In other words, this function compares the measures of fit, not the underlying data itself.

 - More realistically, you can compare the fit of a Bayesian network model with the fit produced by a different modeling technique.